Code-Institute-Submissions/code-institute-milestone-project-one/README.md

 * Languages - HTML5 & CSS3
 * Frameworks - Bootstrap 4

+### Libraries -

-* Libraries - Unsplash.com for one avatar and two background images, FontAwesome for icons, Hover.css for hover effects, Google Fonts for typography and the jQuery API to facilitate the navigation bar collapsible menu.
+Unsplash.com for one avatar and two background images, FontAwesome.com for icons, Hover.css for hover effects, Google Fonts for typography and the jQuery API to facilitate the navigation bar collapsible menu.
 * https://unsplash.com/
 * https://fontawesome.com/
 * https://ianlunn.github.io/Hover/